Moodle™ or Canvas? It can be tough to choose the perfect LMS for your e-Learning program.

 #9 Target audience

-Moodle – Moodle’s modular design makes it a very versatile LMS.
+Moodle – It’s modular design makes it a very versatile LMS.
 It can be tweaked to suit learning needs outside academic context .
-Moodle LMS can be customized to suit the requirements of K-12 schools, colleges, universities as well as corporates.
-Moodle also offers a separate, dedicated LMS called Moodle Workplace.
+The LMS can be customized to suit the requirements of K-12 schools, colleges, universities as well as corporates.
+It also offers a separate, dedicated LMS called Moodle Workplace.
 It’s upgraded and refined to comply with all your corporate needs.

 Canvas – Canvas is more suitable for use in schools and universities as it provides a seamless course management platform for both students and teachers.
 It helps in bridging the online education gap between instructors and students as the interface is easy to use and navigate with all materials available in one place.